 What’s Important When Buying A Diamond

 There’s so much information on how to buy a diamond – it can leave your head spinning!
 Should you buy online or go to a jewelry store?
-What about grandma’s diamond – would that work as well?
-Don’t worry, at Scott’s Custom Jewelers, we’ve got all of the details so that you’ll make the best choice when you’re ready to buy a diamond!
+What about Grandma’s diamond; would that work as well?
+Don’t worry – at Scott’s Custom Jewelers, we’ve got all of the details in our guide to buying a diamond, so that you’ll make the best choice when you’re ready to buy yours!

 Set A Diamond Budget

 No one likes to talk about money, but it does matter.
-The old saying to spend two month’s salary on a diamond is not always good advise.
-Your financial situation and partner’s expectations will be the two biggest factors on deciding how much to spend.
-First, figure out what shape, size and look, your partner is drawn to, then let Scott’s help you find the right diamond to fit your budget.
-With custom jewelry, there are many ways to get the look you want in a diamond engagement ring, AND fit your budget!
+The old saying to spend two month’s salary on a diamond is not always good advice.
+Your financial situation and your partner’s expectations will be the two biggest determinants as to how much to spend.
+First, figure out what shape, size and look your partner is drawn to, then let Scott’s help you find the right diamond to fit your budget.
+With custom jewelry, there are many ways to get the look you want in a diamond engagement ring AND fit your budget!

 Decide On A Diamond Shape